Optable/match-api/README.md

-# API
+# Match-API
-This repository contains the interface definitions (protobufs) of public Optable APIs for interacting with Optable Data connectivity platform to perform PSI.
+This repository contains the interface definitions (protobufs) of public Optable match APIs for performing secure Private Set Intersection (PSI) matches with Optable Data connectivity platforms (DCN).

 ## Installation
 Download Google's Protocol Buffers compiler `protoc` and make sure it's available in your PATH.
 You can download it